Our tuna is caught by poleline vessels operating in the crystal clear blue Atlantic Ocean off the South West African seaboard.

 Albacore catches are also regulated by quotas issued by the ICCAT.

-We export only first grade South African and Namibian origin albacore that are catch certificate compliant and NRCS (SABS) and EU approved.
+We export only first grade South African and Namibian origin albacore that is catch certificate compliant and NRCS (SABS) and EU approved.